Insurance Stocks Moving In Monday's Intraday Session - NewsBreak

 Benzinga

-Analysts have provided the following ratings for Danaher DHR within the last quarter:.
+Within the last quarter, Cooper Companies COO has observed the following analyst ratings:.
 Bullish Somewhat Bullish Indifferent Somewhat Bearish Bearish.
-In the last 3 months, 10 analysts have offered 12-month price targets for Danaher.
-The company has an average price target of $315.0 with a high of $340.00 and a low of $290.00.
+In the last 3 months, 6 analysts have offered 12-month price targets for Cooper Companies.
+The company has an average price target of $350.0 with a high of $375.00 and a low of $295.00.

 Benzinga